Patron & Board

 Birrunga’s personal Lore is the Lore of the sky and the sky is his Totem.
 Birrunga’s family Lore is story telling.

 In 2019 Birrunga established the Cultural Creative Development Program, now in its 7th year.
+The program has a non-linear curriculum and develops emerging First Nations artists.

 Beyond his artistic endeavours, Birrunga co-founded and is the Patron of the Wayne Weaver Foundation, a charity dedicated to providing pro bono Cultural support across a range of disciplines.